cssman45/hello-world/README.md

 hello git Lovers

 readme-edits
-Hello there, living in the present and learning every day is my modo.
+Hello, living in the present and learning every day is my modo.
 Oh yeah !

-Hello there, living in the present and learning every day is my modo. master
+Hello planet earth, living in the present and learning every day is my modo. master